dg203087/dg203087.github.io/_posts/2020-04-23-wizards_in_search_of_magic_courses.markdown

 end
 ```

 Now that I had my if statement set up, there were multiple ways I could search for matching instances of Course.
 I had to decide what kind of functionality I wanted my page to have.
-I could search for EXACT matches by using the Course.find_by.
+I could search for EXACT matches by using Course.find_by.
 The find_by method will review all instances Course and return the one(s) with the name attribute that match exactly.

 ```
 this_course = Course.find_by(name: search_name)